UW Husky men come out flat, can’t catch up in loss at Stanford

 STANFORD, Calif. — With a chance to sweep the regular-season series and move into a second-place tie in the Pac-12 standings, the enigmatic Washington men’s basketball team came out flat in front of a listless Maples Pavilion crowd and fell behind by 13 points after 6½ minutes.

-The Huskies spent the rest of the Sunday afternoon making amends of their early mistakes while chasing down Stanford with a frenetic and frantic comeback bid that fell short in the final minutes and resulted in an 87-69 defeat.
+The Huskies spent the rest of the Sunday afternoon, Feb.
+6, making amends of their early mistakes while chasing down Stanford with a frenetic and frantic comeback bid that fell short in the final minutes and resulted in an 87-69 defeat.

 The loss snapped Washington’s three-game winning streak and dropped the Huskies to 12-9 overall and fifth in the league race at 7-4 with nine regular-season games remaining.